-A pregnancy outside the uterine cavity.98 % implant within the Fallopian tubes hence often used term tubal pregnancy .Rest occur in the abdomen , ovary , cervix or in a C-section scar
+A pregnancy resulting from implantation and maturation of the concepts outside of the endometrial cavity , which eventually ends in death of the fetus.98 % implant within the Fallopian tubes hence often used term tubal pregnancy .Rest occur in the abdomen , ovary , cervix or in a C-section scar

 Epidemiology- Estimated prevalence 1-2 % globally In UK nearly 12000 diagnosed each year ( ie prevalence of 1.1 % ) More common following assisted reproduction – incidence about 4 % Mortality 0.2 % per 1000 estimated ectopic pregnancies ( ie very low )